-How to add photos, videos, scans, and sketches to Notes on iPhone and iPad
+Add useful attachments to remember things in the Notes app on iOS

 Tap Delete.

-Don't worry.
-This won't remove the photo from your library.
+Don't worry — this won't remove the photo from your Photo Library in the Photos app.

 How to scan a document to a note in Notes

-Starting with iOS 11, Notes has the capability to scan and store documents using your iPhone or iPad's camera.
+Notes is able to scan and store documents using your iPhone or iPad's camera.

-- Create a new note or open an existing one to which you'd like to add a scan.
+- Tap the camera button above the keyboard when it comes up, or tap the white space to bring it up.

-- Tap Scan Documents.
+Select Scan Documents.

-- Tap the Auto or Manual in the top-right corner to switch between automatic document capture and manual document capture.
+Tap Auto in the upper right corner to toggle between automatic document capture or manual document capture.

-Tap the filter button (looks like three overlapping circles).

-- Choose between the following filters: Color, Greyscale, Black & White, and Photo.
+Tap the filter button (looks like three overlapping circles) to select a color option: Color, Grayscale, Black & White, and Photo.

+Tap the Flash button to toggle the LED flash on for better images in low-light situations.

-- Hover your device over the document you want to scan so that you can see it in the camera.
-If you're in Auto mode, the document will automatically be scanned when your device is close enough to it.
+- Hover your device over the document that you want to scan so that becomes highlighted yellow.
+Your iPhone or iPad will automatically scan it once it is close enough.

-If you're scanning a document manually, instead of waiting for Notes to automatically scan the document, do the following after choosing your filter:

-- Hover your device over your document.
+- Hover your device over the document that you want to scan until it is highlighted yellow.

-- Tap the capture button when the yellow square is on top of your document.

 - Tap Retake if you need a new scan.